car-r/astro-pickleball/src/pages/blog/pickleball-ratings.md

 It is different than a typical pickleball rating system in that it is app based and takes all matches and scores into account when determining a rating.
 It is constantly being updated and anyone can enter a match into the system as long as everyone agrees and has the app.

 One downside of DUPR is that not all players are utilizing the app.
 Players at your local courts might not be entering matches into the DUPR app to keep track of their rating.
 Serious players in leagues, clubs, and tournaments are more likely to use the app.

+You learn how to get a <a href="/blog/dupr-rating">DUPR rating</a> in our blog post.

 ## USA Pickleball Ratings